xyqlx/rain/README.md

 ## TODO

 - [ ] Modify the UI to provide a way beyond the limitations of the slider
-- [ ] Bind parameters to URL query part
+- [ ] Balance the raindrops in different position (make sure the water level is horizontal when k is 0)